 They met for lunch and Aspen looked as if he was running scared.
 After Magnus pulled teeth from him to find out what was going on, he reassured him that they will get to the bottom of this.

-Soon afterwards, within 24 hours, another of Magnus' assets, Norwegian diplomat Alf Evenson was found dead in an "accidental" apartment fire and now those disturbing feelings he had earlier were in full swing.
-Magnus starts to uncover a huge web of double-agents, countries, and spies all involved with a decade old project called Black Ice.
+Soon afterward, within 24 hours, another of Magnus' assets, Norwegian diplomat Alf Evenson was found dead in an "accidental" apartment fire and now those disturbing feelings he had earlier were in full swing.
+Magnus starts to uncover a huge web of double agents, countries, and spies all involved with a decade-old project called Black Ice.

-Not only are his assets being murdered, there is a certain "hit-list" of characters that need to be silenced.
+Not only are his assets being murdered, but there is also a certain "hit-list" of characters that need to be silenced.

 He needs to race against time, and as he races to the truth, the intensity grows through each page.
 I didn't think one of the characters were ... oh, I can't tell you - it'd be a spoiler.